+A minimum of 48 credit hours

 A minimum of 18 credit hours at the 3000-level or above

-MATH-1020 Introduction to Calculus MATH-1030 Calculus II MATH-1040 Discrete Mathematics MATH-2005 Vector Geometry and Linear Algebra Additional calculus-6 credit hours Additional algebra-3 credit hours Mathematics electives-27 credit hours
+MATH-1020 Introduction to Calculus

+MATH-1030 Calculus II

+MATH-1040 Discrete Mathematics

+MATH-2005 Vector Geometry and Linear Algebra

+Additional calculus-6 credit hours

+Additional algebra-3 credit hours

+Mathematics electives-27 credit hours

+Ancillary Requirements:

-COMP-1030 Introduction to Computer Science I MATH-1000 Basic Statistical Analysis PHYS-1010 Physics I - Mechanics
+COMP-1030 Introduction to Computer Science I

+MATH-1000 Basic Statistical Analysis

+PHYS-1010 Physics I - Mechanics

+General electives:

-- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
 This program requires a minimum of seventy-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
+This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
-A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses. - 5.
+A maximum of three credit hours of practical skills courses may be used toward a subject field.
+The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - 6.
-A student must earn a minimum grade of "C" in six credit hours of MATH-1020, MATH-1030, or MATH-1040 to declare a major in this field.
+The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in six credit hours of MATH-1020, MATH-1030, or MATH-1040 to declare a major in this field.
+12.2.

-11.2.
 Mathematics Major, Three-year B.A.

-- 90 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours
+90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours Residency Requirements:

-- 30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 18 credit hours of the major requirements
+30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 18 credit hours of the major requirements Core Curriculum Requirements: